BlueBrain/synthdb/CONTRIBUTING.md

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
-* Delete the remote branch on Gitlab either through the Gitlab web UI or your local shell as follows:
+* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

   ```shell
   git push origin --delete my-fix-branch